 Dr Jim Ward, Medical Director

-Dr Jim Ward became Medical Director of the Scottish Ambulance Service in January 2014.
-Dr Ward graduated from Glasgow University in 1987 and trained as a GP, entering partnership in Easterhouse in 1991 where he developed services tackling substance misuse and diabetes.
+Jim Ward was appointed as Medical Director of the Scottish Ambulance Service in January 2014.
+Jim graduated from Glasgow University in 1987 and trained as a GP, entering partnership in Easterhouse in 1991 where he developed services tackling substance misuse and diabetes.
 In 1996 he relocated to Greenock where he continued to work as a GP until 2009.
 His interests at that time included medical education and clinical governance and he was awarded a Fellowship of the Royal College of GPs in 2005 in recognition of this work.
 Following three years as Clinical Director of Inverclyde CHP he moved to take on the role of Medical Director of NHS Western Isles in 2009.
 His achievements in the Western Isles include leading areas of service improvement and redesign, particularly in acute care and eHealth.
-Outside of Medicine he is a keen musician, playing guitar and violin, and enjoys cycling and golf.

 Other members of the Executive Directors Group